This Step: Get a Drivers License

 With your provisional Class C license, you must follow these restrictions:

 - You can only transport 1 passenger younger than 18 years old if they are not a household member

 - All passengers must use safety belts or child restraints

 To graduate to a full license, you must have held your provisional license for 6 months and be at least 17 years old.

 Full Drivers License

-After passing the road test, you’ll earn a full driver’s license.
+Once you complete all of the graduated driver license driving requirements, you'll earn a full driver's license.
 Be mindful of the expiration date so that you renew on time as there is no grace period after it expires.
 If you allow your license to be void, you can still renew within a year but you will have to follow the procedure for an original license all over again.